Unity-Technologies/com.unity.probuilder/com.unity.probuilder/Documentation~/overview.md

 ### Upgrading from the Asset Store version of ProBuilder

-ProBuilder will detect this, and should automatically open the "Convert to Package Manager" utility.
+ProBuilder will detect this, and automatically open the "Convert to Package Manager" utility.
 Follow the steps and instructions to complete the upgrade.

 If the **Convert to Package Manager** utility does not automatically open, you can manually start the process by opening `Tools > ProBuilder > Repair > Convert to Package Manager`.